 Unlike the American potato salad in which mayo-based dressing is used, in this Greek potato salad, a simple dressing made with olive oil, and lemon juice/ vinegar is used which makes it very light and refreshing.

-It goes really well with almost every dish and can be served warm as well chilled.
+It goes really well with almost every dish and can be served warm as well as chilled.

 Looking for more salad recipes?
 Don’t miss to check out the following salad recipes from different countries: